shagaba/jacksync/README.md

 **Merge**

 The "merge" operation merge a JSON merge patch document value at the target location value.
-The "merge" operation is unique to Jacksync project inspired by both RFC 6902 (JSON Patch) and RFC 7386 (JSON Merge Patch) The operation object MUST contain a "value" member which is a JSON merge patch document.
+The "merge" operation is unique to Jacksync project inspired by both RFC 6902 (JSON Patch) and RFC 7386 (JSON Merge Patch).
+The operation object MUST contain a "value" member which is a JSON merge patch document.
 The target location MUST exist for the operation to be successful.
 A JSON merge patch document describes changes to be made to a target JSON document using a syntax that closely mimics the document being modified.